kathysledge/smig/docs/getting-started/index.md

 bun smig migrate
 ```

-**smig** compares your schema to the database, generates the necessary SQL, and applies it.
+**smig** compares your schema to the database, generates the necessary SurrealQL (SQL), and applies it.

 ## Next steps